ditatompel/xmr-remote-nodes/README.md

 Source code of [https://xmr.ditatompel.com](https://xmr.ditatompel.com), a website that helps you monitor your favourite Monero remote nodes.

+## How does it work?

+Apart from CPU architecture type, you can build two types of binaries from this project: a **server** and a **client**.

+The **clients** is used to fetch node information given by the server.
+First, it will ask the server which node to fetch.
+Then, it will fetch the information and report back to the server.

+The **server** serves an embedded Svelte static site for the Web UI.
+It also serves the `/api` endpoint that is used by the clients and the Web UI itself.

 ## Requirements

 ### Server & Prober requirements